hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_6/conversations_and_dialogues/637_viii_sharat_chakravarty.md

 men with women's schools.

-Disciple: But, sir, how would you get now in thin country learned and virtuous women like Gârgi, Khanâ or Lilâvati?
+Disciple: But, sir, how would you get now in thin country learned and virtuous women like Gārgi, Khanā or Lilāvati?

 Swamiji: Do you think women of the type don't exist now in the country?
-Still on this sacred soil of India, this land of Sitâ and Sâvitri, among women may be found such character, such spirit of service, such affection, compassion, contentment, and reverence, as I could not find anywhere else in the world!
+Still on this sacred soil of India, this land of Sitā and Sāvitri, among women may be found such character, such spirit of service, such affection, compassion, contentment, and reverence, as I could not find anywhere else in the world!
 In the West, the women did not very often